Categories

 • The largest city in Brazil (and in the Southern Hemisphere), with 12.3 million people.

 • The cultural capital of Brazil, known for its varied and jovial nightlife.
+Increasingly recognized for its street art scene and contemporary cultural offerings.

 • With the largest economy (in GDP terms) of all Brazilian and Latin American cities, Sao Paulo is a financial hub and a symbol of the region’s rapidly growing economy.